 What have been the most effective interventions?

 A number of our pupils have received more than one intervention at any one time, or over a period of time, with positive effect.
 A priority throughout the school is to ensure that pupils have access to high quality teaching and a positive learning environment.
-Specific teaching assistants e.g. Pupil Premium Champion enable the school to provide a range of focused group and one-to-one activities in reading, writing, phonics, maths, speech and language, social and motor skills, all designed to enhance learning.
+The use of teaching assistants enable the school to provide a range of focused group and one-to-one activities in reading, writing, phonics, maths, speech and language, social and motor skills, all designed to enhance learning.

 The following interventions have had the most impact on learners: